highbyte/dotnet-6502/benchmarks/Highbyte.DotNet6502.Benchmarks/RESULTS.md

 - The frame benchmark is now **allocation-free in all four scenarios** after removing a per-frame LINQ `OrderByDescending(...)` call from the rasterizer's sprite pass.
+- The frame benchmark now also has a visible-sprite workload, which exercises:
+  - sprite collision work in `C64.ExecuteOneFrame()`
+  - rasterizer sprite drawing in `Vic2RasterizerUintPixelGenerator.OnEndFrame()`
+  - sprite priority / multicolor / width-height expansion branches
 - On this machine, render cost is currently higher than sample-audio cost, and the combined scenario scales roughly additively, which makes the suite useful for validating future render/audio refactors independently.